 - No Stuff Sack

-It’s the best packable rain jacket on this list, but it also happens to be the most expensive by a good bit.
-I find it difficult to access the pockets with a backpack.
-The implementation of a breast pocket would have been great.
-The Zeta is a solid choice if you have the money to spend and need a lightweight shell jacket to hold up to the elements.
-One last bit of advice, bear in mind the Zeta SL is the lightweight version.
-It may be worth the investment in a thicker shell at this price point.
+It offers the most performance for a packable rain jacket on this list, but it also happens to be the most expensive by a good bit, and it’s a little bulky.
+The Beta is a solid choice if you have the money to spend and need a lightweight shell jacket to hold up to the elements.

 Helly Hansen Odin Worlds Jacket